yushengsu-thu/hack-vimrc/README.md

-# vim
+# My Personal Vim
-- My persenal vim
+- You could download sheng_vimrc and paste its context to ~/.vimrc